La Semeuse: The Premier Swiss Coffee Roaster Since 1900

 La Chaux-de-Fonds, a UNESCO recognized Swiss “Watch Valley”

-In 2009, La Chaux-de-Fonds and nearby Le Locle are inscribed on the UNESCO World Heritage List for their exceptional universal value.
+Sitting at 1,000m (3,300ft), La Chaux-de-Fonds literally translates to “the pasture of the spring.”
+In 2009, the city and its neighbor Le Locle were inscribed on the UNESCO World Heritage List for their exceptional universal value.